stfab/my-website/privacy-policy.md

 It should be noted here that DigitalOcean is a company from the USA, i.e. a third country, so that access to personal data from the USA cannot be ruled out.
 However, DigitalOcean participates in the adequacy decision of the EU-US Privacy Framework and thus undertakes to comply with data protection measures equivalent to those required by the GDPR.

-## 2. communication in the context of an order
+## 2. Communication in the context of an order

 ### Establishing contact on your part